-- Activities that generate traffic to and from locations controlled or influenced by the organization - Transport infrastructure related to locations where the organization operates - Organizations like supermarkets, schools and locations with many visitors are relevant.
-It is also relevant to organizations that own their own road infrastructure.

-D. Service delivery and products for the road traffic system

-- Core activities and processes delivered as service and/or products in the road traffic system, such as transport service, planning, design, construction and maintaining infrastructure, vehicles and other products. - Traffic management, emergency response, trauma care, rehabilitation, enforcement and legislative activities.
+- Activities that generate traffic to and from locations controlled or influenced by the organisation - Transport infrastructure related to locations where the organisation operates - Organisations like supermarkets, schools and locations with many visitors are relevant.
+It is also relevant to organisations that own their own road infrastructure. - D. Service delivery and products for the road traffic system - Core activities and processes delivered as service and/or products in the road traffic system, such as transport service, planning, design, construction and maintaining infrastructure, vehicles and other products. - Traffic management, emergency response, trauma care, rehabilitation, enforcement and legislative activities.